2024 Chabahar and Rask clashes: Attacks

 On the night of 4 April 2024, the Jaish al-Adl militant group carried out an unprecedentedly complex and sophisticated attack targeting Iranian security forces in southeastern Iran.
 Coordinated and simultaneous assaults struck at least two Islamic Revolutionary Guards Corps (IRGC) headquarters, a police station, and a naval facility in Chabahar, Rask and Sarbaz within Iran's Sistan and Balochistan Province.
 The attacks, which began around midnight and lasted over 13 hours, resulted in the deaths of 16 Iranian security personnel and 18 Jaish al-Adl militants.
 The gunmen stormed various security and military compounds, wearing suicide vests, but failed to seize the Guards headquarters.
 This attack occurred amidst heightened tensions following a suspected Israeli missile strike that hit Iran's consulate in Damascus, for which Iran pledged revenge.
 The IRGC commander stated that the security forces had freed the people taken hostage by the terrorists.

 Aftermath

 Iran mobilized its forces to deal with Jaish al-Adl’s attacks at multiple locations.

+Reactions

+International

 The United Nations Security Council issued a statement condemning the attack.
 The Council expressed sympathy and condolences to the victims’ families and the government of Iran.
 It reaffirmed that terrorism poses a serious threat to international peace and security, emphasizing the need to hold perpetrators accountable and bring them to justice.

+Pakistan had also condemned the attack.
 "Pakistan openly condemns the despicable and cowardly attack on security and police headquarters in the cities of Rask and Chabahar," stated an official Pakistani government release.